 Consequences of Overrun or Over-Flow

-In addition to any Daily Overrun Charge, Hourly Overrun Charge or Over-Flow Charge it may be liable to pay, the Interconnected Party shall indemnify First Gas for any Loss incurred by First Gas that arises from any Daily or Hourly Overrun or Over-Flow (where that Loss shall include any Transmission Charges and/or Non-standard Transmission Charges that First Gas may be required to waive, or rebate to any Shipper) up to the Capped Amounts.
+In addition to any other charges it may be liable to pay, the Interconnected Party shall indemnify First Gas for any Loss incurred by First Gas that arises from any Daily or Hourly Overrun or Over-Flow (where that Loss shall include any Interconnection Fees, Transmission Charges and/or Non-standard Transmission Charges of which First Gas may be deprived as a result) up to the Capped Amounts.
 First Gas shall use reasonable endeavours in the circumstances to mitigate its Loss.
 The Interconnected Party shall not be relieved of its indemnity under this section 11.12 should its Daily or Hourly Overrun or Over-Flow result in a Critical Contingency being declared, nor shall the limitations expressed in section 16.1 apply in respect of the Interconnected Party’s indemnity.
 The Interconnected Party’s indemnity under this section 11.12 shall be without prejudice to any other rights and remedies available to First Gas.

 invoicing and payment